rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ![TDD](images/bdd-tdd/lego-tdd-2.png) <!-- {.element: class="inline-image" style="height:500px"} -->
  - As a table group, pick a project to build.
 Projects must be something complex that has lots of different elements in it.
 Some examples could be: _a zoo_, _a shopping center_, _a spaceship_, or _city_.
- - Spend 2 mins creating a backlog of features for you to build ...  <!-- {.element: class="fragment" data-fragment-index="1"} -->
+ - Spend 2 min creating a backlog of features for you to build ...  <!-- {.element: class="fragment" data-fragment-index="1"} -->
  - All tests at the table must continue to pass at all times, regardless of which pair wrote them - this is your CI environment  <!-- {.element: class="fragment" data-fragment-index="2"} -->
  - All features and tests must be integrated with the main project in the center of the table. <!-- {.element: class="fragment" data-fragment-index="2"} -->